TSK-BITS/stroke-ml-streamlit/README.md

 ## Problem Statement

-The objective of this project is to build machine learning models that can predict whether a customer will subscribe to a term deposit based on marketing campaign data.
+The objective of this assignment is to build machine learning models that can predict whether a customer will subscribe to a term deposit based on marketing campaign data.
 Accurate prediction can help banking institutions focus on potential customers, improve campaign efficiency,